rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-08-18-0c332545661a43e6-listing-of-new-securities-of-vintage-coffee-and-beverages-limited.md

 stocks:
 - VINTAGE
 tags:
-- new-listing
+- conversion
-- preferential-allotment
+- equity
-- equity-shares
+- listing
-- warrant-conversion
+- preferential-issue
 title: Listing of New Securities of Vintage Coffee and Beverages Limited
 ---